 - Using the same frying pan as earlier, add the butter, light brown sugar, salt and milk.

-- Over a medium-low heat, melt the butter and keep stirring, combining it with the rest of the ingredients.
+- Over medium-low heat, melt the butter and keep stirring, combining it with the rest of the ingredients.

-- Turn up the heat to medium-high and bring the butter mixture up to a bubble.
-Let it cook undisturbed for about 2 minutes.
-It should get thicker and become a rich caramel colour.
 Test it by giving it a stir.
 If it looks like it's 'pulling' away from the sides as you scrape it, it should be ready.

 - Important - Take care not to overcook the caramel.
 Err on the side of undercooked rather than overcooked, which will instead result in a sticky, unusable caramel.
-In a large frying pan, this really won't take much longer than 2 minutes at a medium-high heat.
+In a large frying pan, this really won't take much longer than 2 minutes at medium-high heat.

 - Remove the caramel from the heat and stir in the flaked, toasted almonds from earlier.

 - Spoon the almond mixture over the top of the cake in an even layer.
+Make sure to cover the entire surface, right up to the edges.

 - When the oven's preheated up to 200℃/392℉/gas mark 6, put the cake back in the oven and bake for a further 7-8 minutes until the top is a rich, golden brown.

-- Remove the cake from the oven and allow it to cool inside it's tin for 15 minutes.
-Using a knife or offset spatula, run it alongside the edge of the cake to release it from the tin.
+- Using a knife or offset spatula, run it alongside the edge of the cake to release it from the tin.

 - Unbuckle the springform tin and remove the collar.
 Allow the cake to cool down to room temperature on a wire rack before slicing.